 Whenever a cash deposit is required to pursue an appeal to the Director or the Board of Commissioners, a User may elect to post a bond for the amount due in lieu of a cash deposit to perfect the appeal.
-The bond must be issued by a commercial bonding company approved by the District on terms that are acceptable to the District.
+The bond must

 - e.
-Accrual of Interest During Appeal Any monies owed to the District for the reporting year under appeal will accrue interest during the appeal process as provided under Section 8. - Administrative Review The Administrative Review Law of the State of Illinois, and the rules adopted under such law, shall govern all proceedings for judicial review of final orders of the Board of Commissioners issued under this Section.
+Accrual of Interest During Appeal Any monies owed to the District for the reporting year under appeal will accrue interest during the appeal process as provided under Section 8. - f.
+Administrative Review

+The Administrative Review Law of the State of Illinois, and the rules adopted under such law, shall govern all proceedings for judicial review of final orders of the Board of Commissioners issued under this Section.